 What is Diabetes in Cats?

 Diabetes in cats is on the rise.
 In Canada, an average of 8 in every 50 cats will develop diabetes.
 This number may be higher due to undiagnosed cases.

 Diabetes Mellitus or “sugar diabetes” is caused by a lack of available insulin in the body.
 This means the pancreas is not producing enough or body cells are failing to respond to insulin, or possibly both.

 In most healthy cats, food is broken down during digestion into nutrients that are used by the body.
 Carbs, or starches, are converted into sugars, including glucose.
 Glucose is absorbed into the blood and provides energy.
 The job of insulin is to transfer glucose from the bloodstream to the body cells – but this can only occur if enough is present.
 In a cat that has diabetes, the pancreas is unable to provide enough insulin for this to occur, which results in blood glucose concretions that exceed that “glucose threshold” of the kidneys.

-When this happens, excessive glucose is excreted in urine, which makes your cat drink and urinate more.
-This will also cause your cat to eat more, but still lose weight.
+When this happens, excessive glucose is excreted in urine, which makes your cat drink and urinates more.
+This will also cause your cat to eat more but still lose weight.

 Symptoms of Feline Diabetes

 - Increased appetite, with weight loss

 Although diabetes most typically happens to middle to old age cats, a pet that is overweight has a higher chance of becoming diabetic.
 Castrated male cats are the most commonly affected.